recnepstruk/student-resources-web/speaking-in-code.md

 ### Loops
 > For Loop Pattern

-1. define a for loop using <variable name> as an iterator with an initial value of <value>, bounded by <end condition>, incrementing/decrementing by <value>
+1. define a for loop using { variable name } as an iterator with an initial value of { value }, bounded by { end condition }, incrementing/decrementing by { value }
-2. within the body of that for loop, <code> ...
+2. within the body of that for loop, { code }

 ```javascript